RishabhM148/RishabhM148/README.md

 - 👋 Hi, I’m @RishabhM148
-- 👀 I’m interested in Cyber Security, Smart Coding and IoT
+- 👀 I’m interested in Software Development, Full Stack Development, Cyber Security, Smart Coding and IoT
 - 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate on projects on IoT
+- 💞️ I’m looking to collaborate on projects retated to Software Development and IoT.
 - 📫 How to reach me on GitHub

 <!---